IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Experiments

-We exploit Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang_unreasonable_2018}, Mean Squared Error (MSE), and Local Mean Squared Error (LMSE) as albedo evaluation metrics.
-The view synthesis evaluation metrics are PSNR, SSIM, and LPIPS.
-We compare IntrinsicNeRF with the following methods: IIW~\cite{bell2014intrinsic} is a classic intrinsic decomposition method, while CGIntrinsic~\cite{li2018cgintrinsics} is a learning method with good generalization trained on large-scale datasets.
-USI3D~\cite{liu2020unsupervised} is another unsupervised learning method with state-of-the-art performance.
-We do not choose intrinsic video decomposition methods~\cite{meka2016live, meka2021real} because these codes are not available even if we send the email for the code request to the authors or the dataset is not suitable.
-Tab.~\ref{tab:quantitative object} shows our method achieved the best results on our dataset and ranked 2nd on invrender dataset for albedo estimation.
-Compared with intrinsic decomposition methods, our method produces more plausible and consistent results, even in challenging object scenes, such as Drums which contain some specular reflection and metallic materials.
-However, our method also falls into some local optima in lego tracks (see Fig.~\ref{supp.fig: Quality Results on Blender Dataset}), due to the inherent property of the intrinsic decomposition, failing to handle the black regions.
-As for view synthesis, IntrinsicNeRF achieves the best performance on both datasets, while Invrender~\cite{zhang2022modeling} and PhySG~\cite{zhang2021physg} require good geometric prerequisites using IDR method~\cite{yariv2020idr}, which makes them fail on our dataset, shown in Fig.~\ref{fig: Comparisons with Previous work on Bleneder Datasets}.
-Moreover, intrinsic decomposition methods can not perform novel view synthesis.
-Tab.~\ref{tab:compared with NeRF} shows our method achieves comparable novel view synthesis results, compared with NeRF~\cite{mildenhall2020nerf}, while giving the power of modeling the basic properties of scenes, shown in Fig.~\ref{supp.fig: Our intrinsic results on Blender Dataset}.
-For more details on the quantitative comparison results of each object, please refer to the Tab.~\ref{tab: nerf dataset} and Tab.~\ref{tab: invrender dataset}.
+We compare IntrinsicNeRF with the following methods: IIW~\cite{bell2014intrinsic} is a classic intrinsic decomposition method that does not require training.
+CGIntrinsic~\cite{li2018cgintrinsics} is a learning method with good generalization trained on large-scale datasets, and USI3D~\cite{liu2020unsupervised} is another state-of-the-art unsupervised learning method, and we use their pre-trained models.
+We do not choose IRISformer~\cite{zhu2022irisformer} and intrinsic video decomposition methods~\cite{meka2016live, meka2021real}, because their codes are not available.
+NeRFactor~\cite{zhang2021nerfactor}, PhySG~\cite{zhang2021physg}, and InvRender~\cite{zhang2022modeling} are the neural rendering methods, and we have retrained them in the same setting for fair comparisons.
+Tab.~\ref{tab:quantitative object} shows our method achieves the best results on our dataset and ranked 2nd on the Invrender dataset for reflectance estimation.
+Compared with single-view intrinsic decomposition methods, our method yields more consistent and plausible decomposition results, even in challenging object scenes, such as Chair2, and Ficus.
+As for view synthesis, IntrinsicNeRF achieves the best performance on both datasets, while Invrender~\cite{zhang2022modeling} and PhySG~\cite{zhang2021physg} require good geometric prerequisites using IDR method~\cite{yariv2020idr}, which makes them fail on our dataset, as shown in Fig.~\ref{fig: Comparisons with Previous work on Blender Datasets}.
+Moreover, traditional intrinsic decomposition methods can not perform novel view synthesis.
+Tab.~\ref{tab:compared with NeRF} shows IntrinsicNeRF achieves comparable novel view synthesis results with NeRF~\cite{mildenhall2020nerf} while giving the power of modeling the intrinsic components of scenes.